commonhaus/foundation/policies/ip-policy.md

 ## Obtaining an Exemption

-If the [IP Policy][] doesn't cater to your project's needs, request special permission from the CFC.
+If this IP Policy doesn't cater to your project's needs, request special permission from the CFC.

-[Steps to request an exemption TBD]
+To request an exemption, please begin by contacting the CFC through the [`council` mailing list][CONTACTS.yaml].
+Further instructions will be provided based on the specifics of your request.

 ## Review of Policy